Skip to main content

 aws configure

 All deployment-related actions are automated, so no additional actions are required.
-To deploy the application, you only need to enter a few commands listed below and wait a few minutes.
+To deploy the application, you only need to run the deploy.sh orchestrator script and wait a few minutes.
 After that, you will be able to connect to the web application using the link you will receive in terraform_output.
 Next, if you wish, you can add GitHub Actions.
 To do this, follow the instructions in our other post.

 All done!